Blind Image Deconvolution Using Variational Deep Image Prior: Proposed Method

 We utilize an encoder-decoder as the image generator $G_I()$, a fully-connected network as the kernel generator $G_k()$, and random noises $Z_I$ and $Z_k$ as inputs.
 The image generator outputs both $E(I_s)$ and $S(I_s)$, and the kernel generator outputs $E(k)$.
 We can now approximate $E_{Q(I_s, k)} \left[ \ln P(I_b|I_s, k) \right]$ in Eqn.~\ref{eqn:LB} and~\ref{eqn:LB_deep} by Monte Carlo estimation using sampling~\cite{kingma2013auto}

 where $A$ is the number of samples, $\sigma$ is the noise level, $\odot$ represents the element-wise multiplication, and $\epsilon^a(m,n)$ is a random scalar sampled from a standard Gaussian distribution for the pixel $(m,n)$.
+The more samplings, the more accurate distribution will be obtained.
 Using Monte Carlo estimation, the expectation term is now differentiable.
 Our final algorithm is shown in Alg.~\ref{alg:algorithm}.

 The overview comparison of the DIP~\cite{ren2020neural} and our proposed method is shown in Fig.~\ref{fig:architecture}.
 We can see that the DIP only generates a single value $E(I_s)$ for each pixel instead of $E(I_s)$ and $S(I_s)$ in our VDIP, and the target is minimizing the mean square error $||I_b - E(k) \otimes E(I_s)||^2_2$.
 The target of the DIP only focuses on maximizing $P(I_b|I_s, k)$ in Eqn.~\ref{eqn:map_2}, so that $P(I_s|\theta_I)$ and $P(I_k|\theta_k)$ are not properly constrained.
 In contrast, in our proposed method, we apply a Gaussian prior and a sparse image prior to constrain $P(I_k|\theta_k)$ and $P(I_s|\theta_I)$, respectively, as shown in Eqn.~\ref{eqn:LB_deep}.
 Simply exploiting the additive priors for optimizing Eqn.~\ref{eqn:map_2} can lead to suboptimal solutions of sparse MAP.
 Thus, we adpot the VB to avoid such a problem by introducing the standard deviation $S(I_s)$ to the optimization target.
 It is noteworthy that Eqn.~\ref{eqn:LB_deep} degenerates to the sparse MAP when we fix $S(I_s)$ as zero.
 It shows the limitation of optimizing the sparse MAP that its solution is difficult to achieve a large variational lower bound, because $\ln S(I_s)$ is negative infinity.
 The VB can nicely avoid it by considering non-zero $S(I_s)$.
 Besides, the values of $E(\xi)$ act as the penalty weights of gradients.
 In particular, small weights for large gradients and large weights for small gradients.
 Zero $S(I_s)$ may result in over-penalty in regions with small gradients.